jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 Incomplete types are supported by storing the object of the incomplete type outside of the composite object.

-Storing an object outside of a composite type can also be used to optimize use of cache (hot-cold-splitting).
+Storing an object outside of a composite type can also be used to optimize use of cache (hot/cold splitting).

 ---